DKlimov555/Geospatial-machine-learning/README.md

 # Training Geospatial models

 This is a replication and application of Combining satellite imagery and machine learning to predict poverty (Jean et al. 2016).
-I'm closely following jmathur25's replication guide, found here: https://github.com/jmathur25/predicting-poverty-replication/tree/master
+I'm closely following Jatin Mathur's replication guide, found here: https://github.com/jmathur25/predicting-poverty-replication/tree/master

 All scripts are put in modifiable Jupyter Notebook (.ipynb)

-I've tried very hard to bugfix the jmather25's script and getting all functions using outdated modules to run.
+I've tried very hard to bugfix jmather25's script and getting all functions using outdated modules to run.
 For comprehension (both mine and any future user's), I've also made a ton of comments.

-I recommend creating a virtual environment before starting, such as miniconda.
+I recommend creating a virtual environment, such as miniconda, before starting.

 First run: